MrShennawy/js-committer/README.md

 ## License

 This project is licensed under the MIT License.
-See the file [LICENSE.md](LICENSE.md) for details.
+See the file [LICENSE](LICENSE) for details.